KingZedPriest/Mockups/README.md

 # Mockups
-This is for Mockups and Short website designs I created.
+This is a Repository for a Nice website Landing pages.